-Donations of \$2 or more to registered charities.

-Tax preparation fees, including travel to your tax agent.
+- □ Donations of \$2 or more to registered charities. - □ Tax preparation fees, including travel to your tax agent.

-Tax offsets and deductions
+Tax off sets and deductions

-You may be entitled to the following tax off sets (rebates) and deductions for the year ended 30 June 2020.
+You may be entitled to the following tax off sets (rebates) and deductions for the year ended 30 June 2021.

-Deductions for expenses related to working from home due to the Coronavirus
+Deductions for expenses related to working from home due to the COVID-19 pandemic

-If you are working from home due to the Coronavirus crisis and incur expenses that are not reimbursed by your employer, you may be able to claim them as a tax deduction.
+If you are working from home due the COVID-19 pandemic and incur expenses that are not reimbursed by your employer, you may be able to claim them as a tax deduction.
 The expenses must be directly related to working from home and you need to keep a record of your working from home hours and your expenses.
 There are three ways you can choose to calculate additional running expenses:

-Shortcut method - A deduction of \$0.80 for each hour worked from home due to the Coronavirus is allowed if you incur additional deductible running expenses as a result of working from home.
+Shortcut method - A deduction of \$0.80 for each hour worked from home due to the COVID-19 pandemic is allowed if you incur additional deductible running expenses as a result of working from home.